 In a desperate attempt to finally “get healthy” (read: also be skinny again), I became a vegan in 2011.
 For 9 months, I spiraled back into anxiety/depression/restriction/compulsion, as well as suffered from the worst acne of my life and ultimately stopped menstruating.

 Frustrated, exhausted, and sick, I finally threw up my hands and realized that something had to give.

-Call it Ancestral Health, a Traditional Diet, or Paleo, but whatever it is, it saved my life and set me on the path to recovery–mental, physical, emotional, and spiritual.
+Call it Ancestral Health, a Traditional Diet, or Paleo, but whatever it is, it set me on the path to recovery–mental, physical, emotional, and spiritual.

 I started reading Gary Taubes’ Why We Get Fat and tentatively added animal protein back into my diet.
 I began to listen to Paleo/Real Food/Functional Medicine/LCHF/Primal/Traditional Diet podcasts, read every book I could get my hands on, and eventually started this blog.

 My health journey has NOT been linear.
 I’m not going to be a “success story” on Mark’s Daily Apple any time soon (and I’ve been at this for more than two years).
 However, the things I have learned about my health, about diet, nutrition, and fitness, and about the steps we can take to prevent ED from from stealing the best years of our lives with disordered eating and exercise have been invaluable.

 Do you need to put a bone through your nose and hunt a mastodon to regain your fertility, stop hormonal acne, and overcome anxiety, depression, and an eating disorder?
 No–but you can take steps to nourish yourself with the foods of our great-grandmothers while working to reduce stress, inflammation, and disease (mental and physical) in your life.

 Why In My Skinny Genes and Finding Our Hunger?